understandable-machine-intelligence-lab/Quantus/README.md

 x_batch, y_batch = x_batch.cpu().numpy(), y_batch.cpu().numpy()
 ```

-#### Explanations
+### Explanations

 We still need some explanations to evaluate.
-For this, there are two possibilities in Quantus:
+For this, there are two possibilities in Quantus.
+You can provide:

-##### Using Pre-computed Explanations
+1. Pre-computed attributions (`np.ndarray`)
+2. An explanation function (`callable`), e.g., the built-in method `quantus.explain` or your own customised function

+We show the different options in below.

+#### 1) Using pre-computed explanations

-Quantus allows you to evaluate explanations that you have already computed previously,
+Quantus allows you to evaluate explanations that you have pre-computed,
 assuming that they match the data you provide in `x_batch`.
 Let's say you have explanations
 for [Saliency](https://arxiv.org/abs/1312.6034) and [Integrated Gradients](https://arxiv.org/abs/1703.01365)
 already pre-computed.